NageshwarPrasad/Employees-data-/README.md

 # Employees-data-
-This project is made on KNIME about employees data.
+This project about employee data was done on KNIME.